-As climate changes and average seasonal temperatures increase, the duration of the warm growing season increase.
+As climate changes and average seasonal temperatures increase, the duration of the warm growing season is expected to increase.
 With growing seasons beginning earlier and ending later, some of the seasonal cues insects use to predict changes in their environment, like photoperiod, will remain consistent.
 In time, the predictions of environmental cues will become decoupled from seasonal changes as growing seasons become longer and winter shrinks.
 Environmental cues that previously signaled the end of the growing season will underestimate the end of the growing season.
 Those insects that adjust to these underestimated predictions to resynchronize their lifecycles with the growing season, either by evolutionary adaptations or phenotypic plasticity in their response to these shifting environmental cues, could win as climate changes.

 The pitcher plant mosquito provides one example of how insects could adjust to longer and warmer growing seasons through evolutionary adaptation.
-Bradshaw and Holzapfel (2001) showed that populations of the pitcher plant mosquito, Wyeomyia. smithii, have shifted their critical photoperiods for diapause induction to extend their growing season, consistent with predictions for climate change.
+Bradshaw and Holzapfel (2001) showed that populations of the pitcher plant mosquito, Wyeomyia smithii, have shifted their critical photoperiods for diapause induction to extend their growing season, consistent with predictions for climate change.
 Critical photoperiod is the number of light hours required to induce diapause in 50% of a population.
 In W. smithii the critical photoperiod for diapause induction is highly heritable.
 As larvae, pitcher plant mosquitos grow and develop in the in the water-filled leaves of pitcher plants.
 These mosquitos inhabit temperate regions as far south as the Gulf of Mexico and as far north as northern Canada.
 Across this wide latitudinal range, pitcher plant mosquitoes experience their longest growing seasons at the southern end of their range and increasingly shorter growing seasons at more northern latitudes.
 At the end of the warm growing season, photoperiod gets shorter.
 Once photoperiod drops below a genetically determined number of light hours, larvae perceive that cue enter the larval diapause developmental trajectory.

 Bradshaw and Holzapfel (2001) sampled several populations of W. smithii larvae from latitudes between Florida and Canada in the years 1972, 1988, 1993 and 1996 and reared them in a common-garden laboratory setting under strict environmental control.
 Populations collected in 1972 and 1996 were exposed to a range of different photoperiods to determine their critical photoperiod (Bradshaw and Holzapfel 2001).
 In 1972, the critical photoperiod of larvae populations collected at 50°N, averaged 15.79 hours while the critical photoperiod of larvae populations collected in 1996 at the same latitude averaged 15.19 hours.

-Because of the rigor with which these experiments were conducted and the highly heritable nature of diapause genotype within this species, these results suggest the populations collected in 1996 have evolved and are now genetically different than populations collected in 1972.
+Because of the rigor with which these experiments were conducted and the highly heritable nature of critical photoperiod within this species, these results suggest the populations collected in 1996 have evolved and are now genetically different than populations collected in 1972.
 Northern pitcher plant mosquitoes, on average, are delaying diapause by approximately 9 days and this shift correlates with the average increase in the number of warmer days experienced in this region (Bale and Hayward 2010).
 Delayed diapause initiation could be evolutionarily adaptive.
 For pitcher plant mosquitoes, warmer temperatures are indirectly responsible for the increased availability of environmental resources these mosquitoes need to grow and develop.
 The mosquitoes that delay diapause initiation could access those resources and continue to grow, develop, and reproduce for an additional 9 days.
 For some insects, warmer seasonal temperatures and longer growing seasons will increase the duration of resource availability.
 Insects that can adjust to longer growing seasons without compromising the protection of diapause could be winners as climates change.